Vij5 ambassador Edwin Pelser

 Edwin Pelser

-He himself sees it as an advantage that Edwin has been appointed ambassador for the Vij5 collection.
-"It makes the lines of communication short and therefore I can tell the story even better.
-I can provide information about the product but also about the people behind it, in addition it offers mutual space to just try the products."
+Edwin sees his appointment as an ambassador of the Vij5 collection as an advantage.
+“It means that the lines are short and that I can tell the story even better.
+I can provide information about the product but also about the people behind it, and it also offers mutual space to just try out products.”

 Edwin's favourite product in the Vij5 collection is the coatrack by the meter.
 "I think it's just a really cool thing that really evolved from the material.
 I can totally see how this design has developed in a playful way and I'm curious to see if there will be more parts added in the future."
 Products that Edwin embraces often comply with the principle of 'form follows function'.
 This applies to the coatrack but also to other designs in the Vij5 collection.